 Supporting growth of responsible regional business

 Promoting social innovation

 The National TOMs Framework has been designed to help organisations in four principal business activities.
 They are not exclusive to public sector organisations and may be used by public, private or third sector providers.

-In this version of the National TOMs, we have also published a set of ‘Proxy Values’ that will allow users to assess the financial impact that any measure will make.
-It is of course recognised that social value is not all about ‘money’ but nonetheless this is an important metric to help understand the scale and breadth of impact that a measure can make.
+The National TOMs includes a set of ‘proxy values’ that allows users to assess the financial impact that any Measure will make.
+Of course, we recognise that social value is not all about ‘money’, however, this is an important metric to help understand the scale and breadth of impact that a measure can make.

 And importantly, it allows procuring bodies to compare tenders in a way that is proportional and relevant to the bid, and to better justify a procurement decision.

 Traditionally, measurement consists of measuring delivery and maintaining a record of past performance.
 The National TOMs Framework, however, goes much deeper than this so you can measure not only what has already been done, but also to deliver the change that organisations want to see.